Back to our subjects

 Module 1

-Rise of the Nazi Party and the creation of the dictatorship
+Paper 3: Rise of the Nazi Party and the Creation of Dictatorship

 Module 2